rngShard/dsa-discord-bot/README.md

 This bot shall be used for the German P&P role-playing game "The Dark Eye" (German: "Das Schwarze Auge (DSA)") when being played on a Discord-Server.

 Included functionality:
-- simple skill-check rolling (with "3d20" / "1W6")
+- `.roll` : simple skill-check rolling (with "3d20" / "1W6")
+- `.check` : storing charakter-sheets with attributes & check for skills, auto-filling attributes
 - WIP:
-	- Creating & storing charakter-sheets
-	- Rolling skill-checks based on character attributes
+	- managing charakter-sheet entries
 	- Playing music playlist created before-hand for DM only (Sources: Youtube, Google Play Music)